evelynting610/dotfiles/nvim/README.md

 ## Process

-I stole my base scaffolding for organization and plugins from maxh [here](https://github.com/maxh/dotfiles/tree/main/.config/nvim)
+I stole my base scaffolding for organization and plugins from maxh [here](https://github.com/maxh/dotfiles/tree/main/.config/nvim).

 For code styling, I used catppuccin because it was popular in the community and I could [hack it](https://github.com/catppuccin/nvim/discussions/323) to change all the colors to what I wanted.
 This isn't for everyone, but I wanted a pastel pink theme with high contrast.
 More catppucin docs are [here](https://catppuccin-website.vercel.app/ports/nvim).

 <img width="675" alt="Screenshot 2024-01-05 at 12 09 31 PM" src="https://github.com/evelynting610/dotfiles/assets/8283768/8b0383eb-ff6a-432b-aae4-597a194f4565">

 For finding files, I am using Telescope.
 I'm using fzf as a picker and ripgrep as a selector.
 To install ripgrep, you have to `brew install ripgrep`.
 I looked into using `sharkdp/fd`, but ripgrep performed the same plus could grep in files.
 [Here](https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md) are the ripgrep commands.
-Since my codebase is large, I have a separate function to find things in Java files vs. Ruby files etc. I also [turned off](https://www.reddit.com/r/neovim/comments/ltj8re/trying_out_telescopenvim/) the preview function to improve performance.
+Since my codebase is large, I have a separate function to find things in JS files vs. Python files etc. I also [turned off](https://www.reddit.com/r/neovim/comments/ltj8re/trying_out_telescopenvim/) the preview function to improve performance.

 For an lsp, I am using `neovim/nvim-lspconfig`.
 I considered coc.nvim and ale.
 However, decided coq was too heavyweight and had more than what I needed.
 I also looked at a [poll on Reddit](https://www.reddit.com/r/neovim/comments/t1bwys/coc_lsp_or_ale_what_to_you_use_for_development/) and people overwhelming preferred "Native Lsp".
 What is "Native Lsp"?
 It's a combination of the nvim-lsp plus mason plus nvim-cmp.
 [This](https://levelup.gitconnected.com/configure-linting-formatting-and-autocompletion-in-neovim-a2cf15e2e04d) is the best guide I used for configuring Native Lsp.
 I consideres using lsp-zero instead, but wanted to have the flexibility of changing each of the parts.
 The language server docs for nvim-lspconfig are [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#sorbet).
 [Here](https://microsoft.github.io/language-server-protocol/implementors/servers/) is a mapping of languages to lsps.
-The next thing I'm setting up is [solargraph](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#solargraph) for ruby.
+One cool thing is that there are even some lsps on there, such as Sorbet, that you would not expect (since Sorbet typechecks for Ruby).
+So look out for those too -- they're really helpful.

 For linting, people recommended null-ls.
 However, that has since been deprecated.
 I followed [this reddit thread](https://www.reddit.com/r/neovim/comments/15pj1oi/using_nvimlint_as_a_nullls_alternative_for_linters/) on linters to setup mine.

 ## Dependencies

+By default in Unix (including MacOS), neovim looks for the configuration in ~/.config/nvim.
+So, the nvim folder here should go in that path.

 For my Telescope implementation: `brew install ripgrep`

 For "Native Lsp": Install any language servers you need.
 I had to install the lua language server (`brew install lua-language-server`).
-For linting, I installed a bunch through Mason, and also configured a `.luacheckrc` file at root to ignore globals such as vim and require.
+I also installed luacheck (`brew install luacheck`).
+For linting, I installed a bunch through Mason (`:MasonInstall black flake8 pyright eslint_d prettier prettierd shellcheck stylua`), and also configured a `.luacheckrc` file at root to ignore globals such as vim and require.

 For Neotree: Install a NerdFont.
-The full list is [here](https://www.nerdfonts.com/font-downloads)
+The full list is [here](https://www.nerdfonts.com/font-downloads).
+You can install this through brew as well
+`brew tap homebrew/cask-fonts`
+`brew install font-hack-nerd-font --cask`